(Abridged by henrymakow.com)

 When the lawyer's wife asks the jury to picture a role reversal, two women morph into effeminate men and the man morphs into an ugly woman.
 All three are shown dressed in drag, promoting transvestism and transgenderism.

-At the beginning of the movie, women had cried repeatedly to manipulate men.
+At the beginning of the movie, women manipulated men by crying.
 By the end of the movie, the man turns on the tears to manipulate his wife.
 Their roles have been reversed.

 Throughout the movie, a neighbour plays the song "Farewell Amanda" on the piano, foreshadowing the couple's eventual split up and divorce proceedings.